CarlNoe/CarlNoe/README.md

 ## Frontend Developer | React & TypeScript Enthusiast 🚀

-I'm a frontend developer currently based in Luxembourg 🇱🇺, but originally from France 🇫🇷.
+I'm a frontend developer currently working in Luxembourg 🇱🇺, but originally from France 🇫🇷.
 I'm all about writing clean, efficient code and building awesome web apps.
 Let's code the future, today!

 ---